graphiti-api/graphiti-rails/README.md

 We also provide hooks for Graphiti's built-in debugger.
 For more information see the [Graphiti docs][debugger].

 ## Contributing
 We'd love to have your help improving graphiti-rails.
-To chat with the team and other users, join the `#rails` channel on [Slack][slack].
+To chat with the team and other users, join the `#development` channel on [Discord][discord].

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).